catberry/catberry/docs/index.md

 In this example the store `order` will receive parameter `orderId` with value matched with a number in URL.

-## URL with any query
+## URL with any query parameters
-If URL includes query parameters which are not defined in `routes.js`, Catberry will use route definition for URI without query parameters if such definition exists.
+If URL includes query parameters which are not described by route definition in `routes.js`, Catberry will use route definition for URI without query string at all.
+If it also does not exist, then Catberry will not handle the request.

 ## File example
 Here is an example of `./routes.js` file with all 3 cases of the route definition: